xiaoxiae/slama.dev/climbing.md

 ## Diary
 The following contains my climbing diary -- how many new/old boulders have I done (and links to them).
-It also serves as a convenient way to view the most recently sent boulders.
+It also serves as a convenient way to view the most recently sent boulders (you can also see a list of [all boulders by color](/climbing/videos/)).

 Since there there are some other walls that I visit from time to time, the journal entries contain clickable icons to their websites.